 Ballots mailed in tentative BLET, CN-IC agreement

-CLEVELAND, September 10 — The Brotherhood of Locomotive Engineers and Trainmen (BLET) has reached a tentative contract agreement with Canadian National’s former Illinois Central property, BLET National President Dennis R. Pierce announced.
-Ballots are being mailed today to active members of the BLET employed by CN-IC who are eligible to vote in the ratification of this agreement.
+CLEVELAND, May 4 — The Brotherhood of Locomotive Engineers and Trainmen (BLET) has reached a tentative contract agreement with Canadian National’s former Illinois Central property.
+Ballots were mailed earlier this week to active members of the BLET employed by CN-IC who are eligible to vote in the ratification of this agreement.

-Ballots are due by Wednesday, October 16.
-The tentative agreement governs rates of pay and work rules for approximately 600 members who work in the locomotive engineers’ craft.
+Ballots are due by Wednesday, May 30.
+The tentative agreement governs rates of pay and work rules for approximately 600 BLET members who work in the locomotive engineers’ craft.

 • your name, address and phone number;